top of page

-We are big fans of the TV phenomenon Outlander and we enjoy watching the trials and tribulations of the two main characters Claire and Jamie.
-For us, however, there is a third main character on the show, one that does not appear in the credits, and that is the stunning location of Scotland itself.
+tribulations of the two main characters Claire and Jamie?
+However, there is a third main character on the show, one that does not appear in the credits, and that is the stunning location of Scotland itself.
 Whether it is the amazing landscapes, imposing castles or historic towns, the beauty of Scotland is never off the screen while watching Outlander.
-We hope that you enjoy our selection of stunning locations from the first series.

 Falkland